BertSki90/qr-code-component-practice-vanilla/README-template.md

 ### What I learned

-I needed to research on how to center the car horizontally and vertically on the screen.
+I needed to research on how to center the card horizontally and vertically on the screen.
 Below is the code that I used for centering.

 ```
 body {